 - 1. To behave and dress appropriately in accordance with God's calling. - 2.
 To be cooperative with team spirit and be punctual and involved.
 To give prior notice if absence is unavoidable for legitimate reasons. - 3.
 To maintain harmony with other students internally and be an excellent representative of the seminary externally. - 4.
 To eliminate any unbiblical behavior or habit, such as stealing, verbal violence, lying, alcoholism, gambling, violence, adultery, and use or possession of illegal drugs. - 5.
 Improper use of seminary resources: - a.
-Stealing seminary resources; - b.
-Misusing, misplacing, or damaging seminary facilities and resources; - c.
+Stealing seminary resources. - b.
+Misusing, misplacing, or damaging seminary facilities and resources. - c.
 Using seminary facilities for matters that are unbiblical. - 6.
 To obey all regulations and policies of the seminary.

 The seminary handles student affairs according to biblical principles and cares for the needs of each student.
 For the long-term development of the seminary and students, the Department of Student Affairs handles every matter seriously.
 Since most of the students in the seminary are future ministers, the faculty, students and staff are expected to be self-disciplined and caring.
-If any student has a behavioral or moral issues, please report to the Department of Student Affairs.
+If any student has behavioral or moral issues, please report to the Department of Student Affairs.

 After receiving the report, the Department of Student Affairs will weigh the seriousness of the matter and summon the student for a meeting to provide counseling.
 If necessary, the Department of Student Affairs will launch an investigation.
 If the issue cannot be resolved after counseling, it will be submitted to the Academic Affairs Meeting to determine whether the student has violated the seminary regulations.
 If the student does violate the rules, the Academic Dean will notify the student in writing.
 The student has 2 weeks to appeal and meet with the Academic Dean, Dean of Student Affairs, and a faculty member representing the Academic Department to state the case.
-If an agreement cannot be reached, the Dean of Student Affairs will submit a written record of the appeal process to the Executive Committee (EC).